5 Amplifier circuits

 Again, the value of the degeneration resistance can be chosen freely: they influence both the output resistance and the required voltage headroom.
 Obviously, we can also create current mirrors with PMOS transistors and PNPs.
 Even more so, any active element with an arbitrary monotone function between output current and input voltage will do for a current mirror.
 A number of characteristics of current mirrors are calculated below.

-The small signal current transfer can be derived from a small-signal equivalent circuit of current mirror (c), neglecting the transistor’s output resistance:
+The small signal current transfer can be derived from a small-signal equivalent circuit of third current mirror, neglecting the transistor’s output resistance:

 For the large signal current transfer: